 After spending eight months at Nexus, Jordana was discharged home.
 Her mother Vo Hubble said, “The therapists and doctors knew when to let go of the reigns.
 They knew it was time for Jordana to go home — and we’re continuing to see progress big time!”

-When she first arrived at Nexus, Jordana was immobile, but at discharged she was walking with assistance and after about a week at home, she was walking on her own.
+When she first arrived at Nexus, Jordana was immobile, but at discharge, she was walking with assistance and after about a week at home, she was walking on her own.
 “She’s doing so much better with her coordination and her hand control,” said Vo.
 “She’s also still eating and drinking everything with little challenge.
 She is continuing outpatient therapy, but also being with her brother and sister are helping push her further.”

 Jordana is also talking again after working very hard in speech therapy.